Shadow of a disformal Kerr black hole in quadratic DHOST theories: Equation of motion for the photons in the rotating non-stealth solution in quadratic DHOST theories

-The parameter $\alpha$ is related to the rest mass $m$ of the scalar field by $\alpha=-B_{0}m^2$, and $\rho=r^2+a^2\cos{\theta}^2$.
-The choice of $A_0=1$ can avoid a global physically irrelevant constant conformal factor in the metric.
-In order to avoid the pathological behavior of the disformal metric at spatial infinite, the scalar field $\phi$ is taken to independent of the angular variable $\theta$ \cite{dhostv1,dhostv2}.
+The regularity at the poles on the axes requires $\partial S/\partial \theta\rightarrow 0$ as $\theta\rightarrow 0,\pi$, which means \cite{dhost24,dhostv1,dhostv2} that $L_z=0$ and $\mathcal{Q}+(aE-L_z)^2=m^2a^2$.
+Moreover, in order that the scalar hair can be well defined from the event horizon up to asymptotic infinity, one must take $E=m$ so that particles can marginally reach timelike infinity \cite{dhost24,dhostv1,dhostv2}, which implies $\mathcal{Q}=0$ and $\Theta=0$.
+Thus, the scalar field $\phi$ is taken to be independent of the angular variables $\theta$ and $\psi$ \cite{dhostv1,dhostv2}, and then has a form (\ref{scalar}).
 The negative sign in $S_r$ was chosen because the scalar field should be regular at the horizons of a Kerr black hole $\Delta=0$ \cite{dhostv1}.
 Obviously, the disformal Kerr metric (\ref{metric}) in quadratic DHOST theory owns three parameters: the mass parameter $M$ and spin parameter $a$ together with a new deformation parameter $\alpha$ encoded precisely the deviations from general relativity.
 The presence of $\alpha$ means that the disformal Kerr metric (\ref{metric}) is a non-stealth solution in quadratic DHOST theory because the scalar field modifies the metric of spacetime, which is difference from that in the stealth solution case.
 Like the usual Kerr metric, the disformal Kerr metric (\ref{metric}) has a coordinate singularity at $\Delta=0$ and an intrinsic ring singularity at $\rho=0$.
-Moreover, it must be pointed that although the disformal Kerr metric (\ref{metric}) is asymptotically flat, however, its asymptotical behavior is not entirely the same as that of the Kerr one due to the existence of $drdt$ term.
+However, it must be pointed out that although the disformal Kerr metric (\ref{metric}) is asymptotically flat, its asymptotical behavior is not entirely the same as that of the Kerr one due to the existence of $drdt$ term.
+Moreover, the disformal Kerr metric (\ref{metric}) is no longer Ricci flat, i.e., $R_{\mu\nu}\neq0$.
+Especially, the presence of the $drdt$ term also leads to the lack of circularity in the disformal Kerr spacetime \cite{dhostv1,dhostv2}.
+It is different from that in the usual Kerr spacetime in general relativity because the Kerr spacetime is circular, i.e., the spacetime can be foliated by 2-surfaces (called meridional surfaces) everywhere orthogonal to the Killing field $\xi=\partial_t$ and $\eta=\partial_{\psi}$ \cite{circle1,circle2,circle3}.
+The lack of circularity modifies the structure of the black hole horizons so that the horizons depend on the polar angle $\theta$ and cannot be given by $r=const$ in Boyer-Lindquist coordinates, and then the corresponding surface gravity is no longer a constant \cite{dhostv1,dhostv2}.

 We are now in position to study the motion of photon in the disformal Kerr black hole spacetime (\ref{metric}).
 The Hamiltonian of a photon moving along null geodesics in the curved spacetime can be expressed as